Pavendhan-PAV/Pattern-Recognition/README.md

 # Pattern-Recognition

+### Pattern recognition is the automated recognition of patterns and regularities in data.
+It has applications in statistical data analysis, signal processing, image analysis, information retrieval, bioinformatics, data compression, computer graphics and machine learning.<br>

-Codes on various PR methods
+#### Codes on various PR methods